-Oracle Programming with PL/SQL Collections
+Oracle Collections Today

 The Varray is short for Variable Array.
 A Varray stores elements of the same type in the order in which they are added.
 The number of elements in a Varray must be known at the time of its declaration.
 In other words, a Varray has a fixed lower and upper bounds, making it most similar to collection types from other programming languages.
 Once it is created and populated, each element can be accessed by a numeric index.